 Detailed Trail Description from our Guidebook

 "The Nolichucky River cuts a deep gorge through the Appalachian Mountains as it flows from North Carolina into Tennessee.
 Frothing whitewater tumbles over rocks and boulders beneath towering green ridges.
-Just a short distance into the Volunteer State, Jones Branch flows into the Nolichucky, creating a riverside flat where Rick Murray, rafter and whitewater man extraordinaire, located his Nolichucky Gorge Campground.
+Just a short distance into the Volunteer State, Jones Branch flows into the Nolichucky, creating a riverside flat where Rick Murray, rafter and whitewater man extraordinaire, founded his Nolichucky Gorge Campground.
+With the exception of a rafting company located next door, the campground overlooking the river is surrounded by national forest land.

-This flat, overlooking the river, is surrounded by national forest land, with the exception of a rafting company located next door.
 Having such a neighbor enhances the camping experience here, as rafting the Nolichucky is the primary recreation activity in the gorge.
-Furthermore, the long-distance Appalachian Trail passes a mere 50 yards from your campsite, adding hiking to the mix.
-Don’t feel like pitching your own tent?
-Rick has installed platform tents—cabin-style tents elevated above the ground on wooden platforms and equipped with air mattresses to make your campout even more convenient.
-One more thing: The fishing here can be very good."
+Hiking is also featured here, as the long-distance Appalachian Trail passes a mere 50 yards from the campground, and I am told the fishing can be very good.
+For those who want a more luxurious tent experience, Rick has installed platform tents—cabin-style tents elevated on wooden platforms and equipped with air mattresses to make your camp out even more convenient."